Production

 Scene 1 (7 pm).
 Guests direct some of their dialogue about Gatsby's shady past to the viewer.
 The viewer may inspect the store receipt and book with uncut pages.

 Scene 3 (10 pm).
 A waiter walks up to the viewer with a tray of cocktails and asks: “Excuse me!
 Care for a drink?”
-With an MR headset/glasses, the viewer sees a digital hand reach out for the cocktail glass.
-The viewer may inspect Gatsby’s Dan Cody photos and scrapbook about Daisy.
+If wearing an MR headset/glasses, the viewer sees a digital hand reach out for the cocktail glass.
+The viewer may inspect Gatsby’s Dan Cody photos.

 Scene 4 (12 am).
-A guest walks up to the viewer with an extended hand and asks: “Hello!
+A flapper walks up to the viewer with an extended hand and asks: “Hello!
 May I have this dance?”
-With an MR headset/ glasses, the viewer sees a digital hand reach out for the dancer’s hand.
+If wearing an MR headset/glasses, the viewer sees a digital hand reach out for the flapper’s hand.
 Throughout this confrontational dramatic scene, the characters direct some of their remarks to the viewer.
 The viewer may read the private eye’s letter about Gatsby.

 Scene 5 (4 am).
 The blues singer directs her song “Downhearted Blues” to the viewer as Klipspringer plays the song on the library piano.
 The viewer may read Gatsby's telegram to Daisy.